shrimoni/Salad-Chef/README.md

 Consider you and your friend as an expert salad chefs, where there will be different customers with different salad requests.
 You and your friend will get scores if you guys deliver the right combination of salad to the corresponding customer.

 ## Features
-- Static top-down view level based feature added
+- Static top-down view level
-- Two player mechanics added
+- Two player mechanics
-- Different vegetables added
+- Different vegetables
-- Vegetable Pickup system added
+- Vegetable Pickup system
-- Vegetable chopping mechanics added
+- Vegetable chopping mechanics
-- Plate functionality added
+- Plate functionality where you can place vegetables
-- Dispose vegetables to trash can added
+- Dispose vegetables to trash
-- Customer spawn, salad request & customer dissatisfied functionality added
+- Customer spawn, salad request & customer dissatisfied
-- Implemented different booster/pickup systems
+- Boosters/pickup systems
-- Score, Timer & Pickup Inventory added
+- Score, Timer & Pickup Inventory
-- Game Over & Game Start menu added
-- Winning messages

 ## Features in future
 - High Scores & Leaderboard